NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Underworld Investigator.md

 Your work as an investigator makes you familiar with the criminal element.
 You might be a criminal yourself, or you might have gained an understanding of how they operate from the outside.

-You become trained in Underworld Lore, and you gain your [[Actions/Pursue a Lead|Pursue a Lead]] circumstance bonus to Thievery checks to investigate the subject of your lead (such as checks to Steal a clue from a suspect or Pick a Lock to open a safe with damning documents).
+You become trained in Underworld Lore, and you gain your Pursue a Lead investigation bonus to Thievery checks to investigate a case (such as checks to [[Actions/Steal|Steal]] a clue from a suspect or Pick a Lock to open a safe with damning documents).

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*